-Why invest?
-Investing can provide you with another source of income, help fund your retirement or even get you out of a financial jam in the future.
-Above all, investing helps you grow your wealth — allowing your financial goals to be met and increasing your purchasing power over time.
+Investing can provide you with another source of income, fund your retirement or even get you out of a financial jam.
+Above all, investing grows your wealth — helping you meet your financial goals and increasing your purchasing power over time.
 Or maybe you’ve recently sold your home or come into some money.
 It’s a wise decision to let that money work for you.

 What to consider

 Conservative investors or those nearing retirement may be more comfortable allocating a larger percentage of their portfolios to less-risky investments.
 These are also great for people saving for both short- and intermediate-term goals.
 If the market becomes volatile, investments in CDs and other FDIC-protected accounts won’t lose value and will be there when you need them.

-If you’re looking to grow your wealth, you can opt for lower-risk investments that pay a modest return or you can take on more risk and aim for a higher return.
+If you’re looking to grow wealth, you can opt for lower-risk investments that pay a modest return, or you can take on more risk and aim for a higher return.
 Or you can take a balanced approach, having absolutely safe money now and still give yourself the opportunity for long-term growth.

-Here are the best investments in 2020:
+Here are the best investments in 2021:

 - Certificates of deposit